 Creating a startup from scratch is never a piece of cake.
 If you have ever done live trading, just so you know, starting a business takes more effort than making profits out of a small investment.
-Experts have a consensus on the fact that business startups often capitulate within the first year because of lack of capital.
+Experts have a consensus on the fact that business startups often capitulate within the first year because of a lack of capital.

 Capital is the basic ingredient for a business to thrive.
 Without adequate finance, your business tends to crumble.
 If you are looking for funding options to start a business from scratch or to pump an existing one, try these funding options:

 The easiest way to finance a business is to use the funds in your piggy bank.
 Using your own cash is a popular way to start a business.
 It also demonstrates your commitment as a business owner to other potential investors.
 This will help you win additional funds later on, too.